-GCCN holds four Plenary (membership) meetings a year, one of which is the Annual General Meeting.
-The Plenary meetings are critically important for GCCN.
-The membership retains responsibility for all decision-making and the plenary meetings provide the opportunity to discuss issues of importance and adopt policy and/or positions where appropriate.
-The GCCN Secretariat is elected at the GCCN Annual General Meeting and is responsible for the management of GCCN activities.
+GCCN holds four Plenary (full-membership) meetings a year, one of which includes the Annual General Meeting.
+The Plenary meetings are of central importance for GCCN because our members have responsibility for agreeing all decisions taken by the network.

+The Plenary meetings provide an opportunity to discuss and debate issues of importance and to agree our policies and positions.

+The GCCN Secretariat is elected at the Annual General Meeting and is responsible for the management of GCCN activities.